-Those of us in the know (folks like yourself) look at the data: you can't hide the fact that most companies just plain suck at delivering outstanding service.
+Taking to the loudspeaker about your exceptional customer service is common these days.
+But if you look at the data, you can't hide the fact that most companies just aren't successful at delivering outstanding service.

 1. Trader Joe’s

 Trader Joe’s has a cult following for a reason.
 The privately-owned grocery chain with locations across the country always prioritizes employees and customers.

 The company gives excellent benefits and promotional opportunities to team members and passes on the savings from their private-label approach (all their products are “Trader Joe’s” brand) to customers.

 Everyone has a favorite Trader Joe’s customer service story, and so do we.
 One day, an 89-year-old man was snowed in at his Pennsylvania home around the holidays.
 His daughter was concerned about getting him food and called a bunch of stores to see if anyone delivered.

 Trader Joe’s broke their own policy to deliver the gentleman items that fit his low-sodium diet — all free of charge.
 In fewer than 30 minutes, a Trader Joe’s team member was knocking on the door with a full delivery.